firebase/quickstart-android/app-indexing/README.md

 - Open the App Indexing project in Android Studio.
 - Run the sample on your Android device or emulator by issuing the following command using **adb** tool:
 `adb shell am start -a android.intent.action.VIEW -d "https://www.example.com/articles/test" com.google.samples.quickstart.app_indexing`
+- Use ADD STICKERS and CLEAR STICKERS buttons to add and remove stickers from the index.

 Result
 -----------